 Note that the paths $p$ and $q$ in the above definition may intersect outside of $\{x,y\}$.
 Clearly, the sets satisfying the descendant property with respect to $x$ are closed under union.

-\begin{defin} The \emph{family $F_n(x)$} of a vertex $x\in \TT_n$ at time $n$ is the largest subset of $X_n\setminus\{x\}$ that satisfies the descendant property with respect to~$x$.
-(In other words, $F_n(x)$ is the union of all sets that satisfy the descendant property.) \end{defin}
+\begin{definition} The \emph{family $F_n(x)$} of a vertex $x\in \TT_n$ at time $n$ is the largest subset of $X_n\setminus\{x\}$ that satisfies the descendant property with respect to~$x$.
+(In other words, $F_n(x)$ is the union of all sets that satisfy the descendant property.) \end{definition}

-\begin{claim} If $x \in \TT_n$ and $xy$ is a \tough\ edge then $y$ is in the family of $x$.
+\begin{claim} If $x \in \TT_n$ and $\{x,y\}$ is a \tough\ edge then $y$ is in the family of $x$.
 In particular, every \tough\ vertex has a non-empty family. \end{claim}

 \begin{proof} Let $p$ be a path that witnesses $y \in \tilde{T}_n$.
-Now if $p$ appended by the edge $yx$ would be a path then it would witness $x \in \tilde{H}_{n+1}$.
+Now if $p$ appended by the edge $\{y,x\}$ would be a path then it would witness $x \in \tilde{H}_{n+1}$.
 Since this is not the case, $x$ has to lie on $p$.
 Suppose $x = p_{2l}$ and $y = p_{2k}$.
 Let $D$ denote the set of vertices that the path $p$ visits after leaving~$x$.
 For any point $z \in D$ there are two \weaklyalternating\ paths from $x$ to $z$.
-One is given by following $p$ from $x$ to $z$ and the other by taking the edge $xy$ and then walking backwards on $p$.
+One is given by following $p$ from $x$ to $z$ and the other by taking the edge $\{x,y\}$ and then walking backwards on $p$.
 The total length of these two paths is $2k-2l +1$.
 Since the age of $x$ by Definition~\ref{age_def} is at least $n-l\ge k-l$ we see that $2k-2l+1 \leq 2a(x)+1$.
 Hence these two paths satisfy all conditions of Definition~\ref{descendent_def} and $D$ has the descendant property with respect to $x$.
 We conclude by Definition~\ref{family_def} that $y\in F_n(x)$. \end{proof}

 \begin{claim} The family of any \tough\ vertex is a subset of $B_n$. \end{claim}

 \begin{proof} Let $x \in \TT_n$ be a \tough\ vertex and let $s$ be a shortest alternating path witnessing $x \in T_{n} \cup U$.
 Let us denote $k:=\len{s}/2$.